 The European XFEL will generate X-ray radiation with properties similar to those of laser light.
 There will be several light sources with different characteristics.
 (More about the light sources)

-The European XFEL will be located mainly in underground tunnels, which can be accessed on three different sites.
+The European XFEL will be located mainly in underground tunnels which can be accessed on three different sites.
 The 3.4-kilometre-long facility will run from DESY in Hamburg to the town of Schenefeld (Schleswig-Holstein).
-The Schenefeld site will host the research campus on whichinternational teams of scientists will carry out experiments with the X-ray flashes.
+The Schenefeld site will host the research campus, where international teams of scientists will carry out experiments using the X-ray flashes.
 (More on the location and the sites of the European XFEL)

 European XFEL GmbH